-While faculty attempts to maintain a predetermined class schedule, there inevitably are changes in order to accommodate guest speakers or other situations that may arise.
+While faculty attempt to maintain a predetermined class schedule, there may inevitably be changes in order to accommodate guest speakers or other situations that may arise.
 Every attempt is made to inform students of class schedules in advance.
 Students should also make every attempt to be flexible with their scheduling to enable participation in these special cases.
 Lack of attendance does not alleviate student responsibility for the material.